jeremydaly/lambda-api/README.md

 ```

 ### type(type)
-Sets the `Content-Type` header for you based on a single `String` input.
+Sets the `content-type` header for you based on a single `String` input.
 There are thousands of MIME types, many of which are likely never to be used by your application.
-Lambda API stores a list of the most popular file types and will automatically set the correct `Content-Type` based on the input.
-If the `type` contains the "/" character, then it sets the `Content-Type` to the value of `type`.
+Lambda API stores a list of the most popular file types and will automatically set the correct `content-type` based on the input.
+If the `type` contains the "/" character, then it sets the `content-type` to the value of `type`.

 ```javascript
 res.type('.html');              // => 'text/html'